Electronic-Mango/java-zipper/README.md

 **Since order of output elements is correlated to order of input elements using unordered and/or parallel streams might cause unexpected results!**

-Calling two previous methods is equivalent to streaming their inputs and using this collector.
+Using this collector is equivalent to collecting elements into a list and zipping the resulting collection via the first method.

 ### `NullPointerException`